kcaliskan/advanced-js/6-object-oriented-programming/1-OOP-all-in-one.md

 console.log(sam.build());
 ```

-The code above will returen "undefined" because of the `this` keyword inside of the `build` function.
+The code above will return `undefined` because of the `this` keyword inside of the `build` function.

-`This` keyword is lexically scoped and the it lose its object while invoked and attach itself to the `global object`.
+`This` keyword is lexically scoped and it lose its object while invoked and attach itself to the `global object`.

 We can solve this problem with three different ways: